 Holiday Inn Express Mill Valley

-This hotel in Mill Valley (just north of Sausalito) is going to be a great choice for two groups.
+The Holiday Inn Express Mill Valley (just north of the Sausalito border with Mill Valley) is going to be a great choice for two groups.
 Check this place out if you’re someone who says things like:

 “I don’t care how fancy the hotel is, so long as it’s clean, safe and comfortable.
 We’re going to spend all our time out and about anyway.
 We’ll use the money we save on the hotel for having fun.”